La Plata, Argentina: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you are planning to see the charming The Cathedral, it's useful to wear modest clothing:
+If you are planning to visit the lovely The Cathedral, it's suggested to wear modest clothing:

 If you visit the Museum of La Plata, wear museum-appropriate clothing and take: